 Shortages of staff are widespread within the NHS and exist across all disciplines.
 The NHS is on the brink with too few nurses, midwives, GPs, hospital doctors and mental health workers.
 Staff are leaving the service due to low job satisfaction whilst recruitment and retention continues to be a growing problem.

 To protect the patients the NHS must have the right number and mix of staff, with the right level of education, qualification and experience.
 Numerous studies show that low nurse staffing levels were associated with higher rates of falls and deaths.
-The Keogh review into hospital mortality rates found inadequate numbers of nursing staff in a number of ward areas, particularly at night and at the weekend.
-The Berwick review into patient safety found that inadequate staffing levels are an early warning sign of poor quality and safety problems.
-The review also found that general medical or surgical wards with fewer than one nurse to eight patients, plus the nurse in charge, may increase safety risks substantially.
+These include The Keogh review and the Berwick review.

 A shortage of nurses